LukeShortCloud/rootpages/ansible.md

 Sources:

 1. "Ansible Debug Module."

+### Playbooks - Modules - Git

+Git is a utlity used for provisioning and versioning software.
+Ansible has built-in support for handling most Git-related tasks.

+Options:
+* repo = The full path of the repository.
+* dest = The path to place/use the repository
+* update = Pull the latest version from the Git server.
+The default is "yes."
+* version = Switch to a different branch or tag.
+* ssh_opts = If using SSH, specify custom SSH options.
+* force = Overriden local changes.
+The default is "yes."

+Source:

+1. "Ansible Git Module"

 ### Playbooks - Modules - Service
 The service module is used to handle system services.